SanDisk portable media players: Sansa TakeTV

 Released on October 26, 2007, the Sansa TakeTV is a plug-and-play storage device that allows the playback of DivX, Xvid, and MP4 files on an external display via the included dock and remote.
 Unlike other Sansa products, the TakeTV is not a digital audio player.
 The device comes in 4 and 8 GB sizes.
 While the user is free to play their own videos, the TakeTV came with FanFare, a program similar to iTunes that allowed the user to purchase premium content.
 On December 11, NBCUniversal partnered with SanDisk to provide content on FanFare after having left Apple in a similar deal.
 The TakeTV and FanFare were discontinued on May 15, 2008.

 Sansa View

 The original Sansa View was SanDisk's attempt at a portable media player, with a 4-inch screen, built-in speaker and an expansion slot for SDHC and SD cards.
 It was announced on the 2007 Consumer Electronics Show.
 On June 1, 2007, SanDisk announced that the player had been shelved.
-It has since been redesigned and launched.
+It had a redesign, and was launched on October 2007.